-Photography has been my passion for more than 40 years.
+Photography has been my passion for more than 45 years.
 A camera has been a companion since I was 15, when I took a summer workshop for beginners at Southern Methodist University.
 Watching an image bloom in a tray of chemicals was an instant and permanent hook.
-Not long after, I rode my bike to K-Mart and bought a Minolta SRT-101 with the proceeds from my paper route.
-I threw The Dallas Morning News, by bike in junior high and car in high school, and now I work for said paper as a photo editor.
+Not long after, I rode my bike to K-Mart and bought a Minolta SRT-101 with proceeds from my paper route.
+I delivered The Dallas Morning News, by bike in junior high and car in high school and now I work for said paper as a photo editor.
+Full-circle I suppose.

 A camera is my tool for telling stories about people and places, either in narrative form as a journalist or by revealing a theme as an artist through multiple related images.

 Having worked as a news photographer for 14 years I became, out of necessity, a Jack-of-all-trades, master-of-none; I can pretty much do anything yet I specialize in nothing.

-After becoming a photo editor 19 years ago, and for the most part giving up everyday shooting, I eventually started again by playing with Holgas and shooting through the viewfiner of vintage TLRs.
-I also used old film cameras, a 4x5 Crown Graphic, a digital pinhole and, most recently, an iPhone with a few apps.
+After becoming a photo editor 22 years ago and giving up everyday shooting, I eventually started again by playing with Holgas and shooting through-the-viewfiner of vintage TLRs.
+I also used old film cameras, a 4x5 Crown Graphic, a modified digital pinhole and, most recently, an iPhone.

 I could cook up some kind of artist's statement about using the delicate interplay between light and shadow as a leitmotiv to investigate the weight of the quotidian... but it pretty much boils down to this: I take pictures of things that interest me to see what they look like as photographs.
 This is what I saw.